Minimal functions on the random graph: Model-theoretic corollaries

 The argument for existential definitions and self-embeddings is similar, but instead of the homomorphism preservation theorem we use the Theorem of {\L}os-Tarski which states that a first-order formula $\phi$ is equivalent to an existential formula modulo a first-order theory $T$ if and only if $\phi$ is preserved by all embeddings between models of $T$ (see e.g.~\cite[Corollary 5.4.5]{Hodges}). \end{proof}

-Using Theorem~\ref{thm:pres}, we obtain an interesting and perhaps surprising consequence of Theorem~\ref{thm:endos}.
+Using Proposition~\ref{thm:pres}, we obtain an interesting and perhaps surprising consequence of Theorem~\ref{thm:endos}.
 A theory $T$ is called \emph{model-complete} iff every embedding between models of $T$ is elementary, i.e., preserves all first-order formulas.
 It is well-known that a theory $T$ is model-complete if and only if every first-order formula is modulo $T$ equivalent to an existential formula (see~\cite[Theorem 7.3.1]{Hodges}).
 A structure is said to be model-complete iff its first-order theory is model-complete.
-From the definition of model-completeness and $\omega$-categoricity it is easy to see that an $\omega$-categorical structure $\Gamma$ is model-complete iff all embeddings of $\Gamma$ into itself preserve all first-order formulas.
+From the definition of model-completeness and $\omega$-categoricity it is easy to see that a countable $\omega$-categorical structure $\Gamma$ is model-complete iff all self-embeddings of $\Gamma$ preserve all first-order formulas.
+We write $\Emb(\Gamma)$ for the monoid of all self-embeddings of $\Gamma$.

-\begin{lem} An $\omega$-categorical structure $\Gamma$ is model-complete if and only if all self-embeddings of $\Gamma$ are in the topological closure of $\Aut(\Gamma)$ in the space of unary functions on $\Gamma$. \end{lem} \begin{proof} First assume that all self-embeddings of $\Gamma$ are in the topological closure of $\Aut(\Gamma)$.
+\begin{lem} A countable $\omega$-categorical structure $\Gamma$ is model-complete if and only if $\Aut(\Gamma)$ is dense in $\Emb(\Gamma)$. \end{lem} \begin{proof} First assume that all self-embeddings of $\Gamma$ are in the topological closure of $\Aut(\Gamma)$.
 Let $\phi$ be a first-order formula.
 By the equivalent characterization of model-completeness mentioned above it suffices to show that $\phi$ is equivalent to an existential formula.
 Since $\phi$ is preserved by automorphisms of $\Gamma$, it is also preserved by self-embeddings of $\Gamma$.
-Then Theorem~\ref{thm:pres} implies that $\phi$ is equivalent to an existential formula.
+Then Proposition~\ref{thm:pres} implies that $\phi$ is equivalent to an existential formula.

 Conversely, suppose that all first-order formulas are equivalent to an existential formula in $\Gamma$.
 Since existential formulas are preserved by self-embeddings of $\Gamma$, also the first-order formulas are preserved by self-embeddings of $\Gamma$.
 Then the theorem of Engeler, Ryll-Nardzewski, and Svenonius shows that every relation that is preserved by all automorphisms of $\Gamma$ is also preserved by the self-embeddings of $\Gamma$.
 Now if there were a self-embedding $e$ not in the closure of $\Aut(\Gamma)$, then there would be a finite tuple $t$ in $\Gamma$ such that $e(t)\neq\alpha(t)$ for all $\alpha\in\Aut(\Gamma)$.
-Let $R:=\{\alpha(t):\alpha\in\Aut(\Gamma)\}$ .
+Let $R:=\{\alpha(t) \; | \; \alpha\in\Aut(\Gamma)\}$ .
 Then $R$ is preserved by all automorphisms of $\Gamma$ but not by $e$, a contradiction. \end{proof}